Do you often find yourself lying awake worrying in the middle of the night?

 And make sure you read the companion post to this one, called ‘The Creative Person’s Guide to Getting Better Sleep‘.

 Looking for a therapist or counsellor to help you process your nighttime (or daytime) worries, anxiety, overwhelm, stress and fears?
-I specialise in this kind of work with thoughtful, and sensitive women near Colchester, Essex, UK.
+I specialise in online therapy with thoughtful and sensitive women.

 *‘Things’ from Adcock, F., Poems 1960-2000, Bloodaxe Books, 2000